-Base Case Plan is given in the Table E.2 and also in the Table 8.1 of the Long Term Generation Expansion Plan.
-The Capacity Balance, Energy Balance and Dispatch Schedule are given in Annex: 8.2, Annex: 8.3 and Annex: 8.4 respectively.
+The revised base case plan is given in the Table E.2 and Table Ad.1 of Annex 15 of the Long Term Generation Expansion Plan 2020-2039 report.
+The capacity balance, energy balance and dispatch schedule of the revised base case plan are given in Tables Ad 6, Ad 7 and Ad 8 of Annex 15 respectively.